 Elven class and level restrictions are right on that same page.
 And if you don't like those, Gavin has kindly provided you with options for generous human racials to balance things out (pages 78 and 86).
 Anecdotally, to kick off my new, race-as-race-no-racial-level-caps OSE campaign, players created a combined stable of 16 player characters.
 Three are demihumans.

 "But race-as-class gives demihumans flavor!
-That way, they're actually different than humans.
+That way, they're actually different from humans.
 An elven fighter is just a human fighter with a funny mask!"

 One of the core tenants of many OSR folk on Reddit (where I see the "funny masks" meme) is that your character isn't about what's on your character sheet.
 Your character is about how you play your character and what deeds that character performs.
 Why doesn't that extend to race?